A collection of tools for working with files and filesystems.

 --replaceoption controls whether files that exist in the destination are overwritten (due to the implementation, with

 --replace, even files that do not need to be overwritten will be replaced) (files that exist in the destination that do not exist in the source will not be removed).
+All source paths must be within the same sreg repository.
 Synopsis:

 In addition, Crystallize also provides the following scripts that it uses internally that are not supported for independent use.